stanislaw/alltext/README.md

 alltext is a command-line tool to debug strings.
 It is a friendlier version of `cat -ve`.
 Author uses it to learn how other command-line tools work: bash, vim, echo etc.

-Like cat, alltext reads its input from stdin so it is to be used via pipes: like `tail -f file | alltext` or `echo -e string | alltext`.
+Like cat, alltext reads its input from stdin so it is to be used via pipes: like `tail -f file | alltext` or `pbpasteboard | alltext`.

 cat: